Making Your Own Upholstery Website

 When Should You Publish Your Website?

 Many people take the approach of trying to write of their webpages and get it all perfect before they publish their website.
 This way their website looks nice from the start.
 (One of the problems is that the website can be delayed for weeks or months, or even years, until everything is "perfect") By contrast, I don't wait to get my website perfect.
-I just publish each page as needed.
+I just publish each page as I get some usabel content on it.
 I don't try to get each page perfect before I put them on the website.
 My websites are never finished.
 Each page of the website is never finished, I try to keep improving them.
 Whenever I get a thought, I add it to one of the pages on the website.
 I keep working on them month after month, year after year.
 And the websites keep growing, and growing.

 How Should You Make Your Website?